jackyyym/x-browser-site/README.md

-## What is X-Browser?
+## What is x-Browser?
-X-Browser mixes the best of both worlds when developing for web: a rich text editor with autocomplete functionality and real time testing.
+x-Browser mixes the best of both worlds when developing for web: a rich text editor with autocomplete functionality and real time testing.
 Upon saving your HTML, CSS, or JavaScript file your code will come to life to  live in a multi browser view.
 Seeing your site running in major browsers like Chrome and Firefox all at once allows for better testing and compatibility checking.
-With X-Browser, you wont need to leave your editor to make sure your site is the best it can be!
+With x-Browser, you wont need to leave your editor to make sure your site is the best it can be!

-## Why is X-Browser needed?
+## Why is x-Browser needed?
-So why X-Browser over similar cross-browser testing solutions?
-Other testing services are separated from your testing environment, requiring you to upload your website each time you would like to see your changes.
-X-Browser offers a streamlined all-in-one solution for testing your website across different browsers.
+So why x-Browser over similar cross-browser testing solutions?
+Other testing services are separated from your testing environment, requiring you to upload your website each time you would like to see your changes. x-Browser offers a streamlined all-in-one solution for testing your website across different browsers.
 Developers can edit their code and see the website all in one easy-to-use platform, no need for juggling several different tools!

 ## Our Plan & Other Links
 [Team Files (restricted access)](https://drive.google.com/drive/folders/18pLuXi3tDflstceLGKMiwXNTEOpSbAV9?usp=sharing)